 My wife as usual has taken very good care of me as we have been traveling.
 She has kept me from mischief as best she can and saved me from embarrassment more than once.

 We have just left the Hang Tien cave where people lived in its warm embrace thousands of years ago.
 It was spacious and had a pleasant air about it when lit by electric lights.
 It was a dry refuge if nothing else.
-Perhaps it as not so inviting back a few thousand years ago.
+Perhaps it was not so inviting back a few thousand years ago.
+But better in a cave than out in the rain.

 By the way, I have several novels available on Amazon.
 Look for “The Adventures of the Smith Family” and others on Amazon by R. C. Hand